Smart Dimmer Controlled by Mobile App

 }

-To achieve this, one function initializes the web server and another handles requests, as shown in the following code snippet.
-The http_server_init function starts the server with default settings and registers a handler for HTTP GET requests at the root endpoint (‘/’).
-The http_request_handler function processes incoming requests by extracting the “brightness” parameter from the URL query string, converting it to an integer within the range of 0 to 100.
-It then formats the current brightness value into a response buffer and sends it back to the client as the HTTP response.
+To achieve this, one function was used to initialize the web server and another to handle incoming requests, as shown in the following code snippet.
+The http_server_init function started the server using default settings and registered a handler for HTTP GET requests at the root endpoint (’/’).
+The http_request_handler function processed incoming requests by extracting the brightness parameter from the URL query string and converting it into an integer within the range of 0 to 100.
+The current brightness value was then formatted into a response buffer and sent back to the client as the HTTP response.
+This is shown in the next code section:

 1